deliveryhero/grafyaml/README.md

 black .
 ```

+## Release

+The release process is automated using Drone CI.
+See [drone.yml](.drone.yml) for details.
+We use [semantic-release](https://github.com/semantic-release/semantic-release) for versioning and tagging.To trigger a release create a release PR following the semantic release commit message format.

 ## License, history and contributors

 [The LICENSE](LICENSE) is Apache License 2.0.
 Most of the code in this repository was initially written at [opendev.org/opendev/grafyaml](https://opendev.org/opendev/grafyaml) before being forked to here.